alphagov/government-service-design-manual/service-manual/communications/blogs.md

     url: /service-manual/communications
 ---

 Blogs are used as a public record of the work and research being carried out by service teams throughout government.
-They’re an effective way of communicating with colleagues and stakeholders, and offer teams to share learning or ask for help in the creation of services that meet the Digital by Default Service Standard
+They’re an effective way of communicating with colleagues and stakeholders, and offer teams to share learning or ask for help in the creation of services that meet the Digital by Default Service Standard.

 ## Why use a blog
 Having high quality, regularly updated and publicly available evidence to demonstrate how services have met the standard is really important.
 It provides the whole of government with a repository of information to use in other similar service transformations, and an easy way of sharing ideas within and across departments.